jexnator/starter-academic/content/post/CloudWatch/index.md

 ```

 The first statement lists all events, where the eventName is equal to the management event "ConsoleLogin".
-The second statement is used to determine which user has logged into the console the most during the last few weeks.
+The second statement is used to determine which user has logged into the console the most during the last week.

 </p><br>
 <p></p>